Override Configurations

 This is especially useful when you have Atmos stack manifests split per Teams.
 Each Team manages a set of components, and you need to define a common configuration (or override the existing one) for the components that only a particular Team manages.

-For example, we have two Teams: devops
+For example, we have two Teams: devops and testing.

-Team manifest is defined in stacks/teams/devops.yaml
+The devops Team manifest is defined in stacks/teams/devops.yaml:

 stacks/teams/devops.yaml

-Team manifest is defined in stacks/teams/testing.yaml
+The testing Team manifest is defined in stacks/teams/testing.yaml:

 stacks/teams/testing.yaml

-We can import the two manifests into a top-level stack manifest, e.g. tenant1/dev/us-west-2.yaml
+We can import the two manifests into a top-level stack manifest, e.g. tenant1/dev/us-west-2.yaml:

 stacks/orgs/cp/tenant1/dev/us-west-2.yaml